-- The anticipated Project start and end date.
+- The anticipated Project start and end date; and

 - The name, mailing address, email address, and phone number for the Project lead staff.

-For each Road Project requiring a General §401 Water Quality Certification, a completed application for General §401 Water Quality Certification and/or Waste Discharge Requirements (Dredge/Fill) (Attachment B of the Waiver) must be submitted to the Regional Water Board at least 30 days prior to the commencement of activities.
-Road Projects may have multiple sites and involve multiple activities.
+For each project requiring a General §401 Water Quality Certification, a completed application for General §401 Water Quality Certification and/or Waste Discharge Requirements (Dredge/Fill) (Attachment B of the Waiver) must be submitted to the Regional Water Board at least 30 days prior to the commencement of activities.
+Projects may have multiple sites and involve multiple activities.

 Only one application is needed for each Road Project.
 Applications for Road Projects with multiple work sites will need to include information on the work to be done at each site.
-If a California Department of Fish and Wildlife Lake or Streambed Alteration Notification (FWC §1602 Notification) is required for the proposed project, the FWC §1602 Notification form may be substituted for the General §401 Water Quality Certification application.
+If a CDFW Lake or Streambed Alteration Notification (FWC §1602 Notification) is required for the proposed project, the FWC §1602 Notification form may be substituted for the General §401 Water Quality Certification application.

 If the General §401 Water Quality Certification application, or FWC §1602 Notification, is complete the Regional Water Board will notify the discharger of receipt of the application and application fee, and the initiation of a 30-day review period.

 For further information, please contact Regional Board Staff member, Maggie Robinson at (707) 576-2292, or at email@example.com.